alifadl009/realestate/README.md

 ## Contributing 🤝
 Feel free to submit issues, feature requests, or pull requests!
 Your feedback and contributions are always welcome.

-## License 📄
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.